Master of Arts in Counseling

 Business: FOSTER Program

-Caring mental health professional and 2015 Lakeland College Master of Arts in Counseling graduate Jacquelyn Hunt has accomplished much already, but she can't wait to do even more.
+Caring mental health professional and 2015 Lakeland University Master of Arts in Counseling graduate Jacquelyn Hunt has accomplished much already, but she can't wait to do even more.

 In early 2015, Madison-based BRAVA Magazine featured her as one of the area's "30 Women to Watch — Champions of Change."
 And the Dane County chapter of the National Alliance on Mental Illness (NAMI) honored her as an "Unsung Heroine" during a ceremony in March.